8 drifting techniques for enthusiastic drivers

 Drifting has a dramatic effect when performed using either rear or all the four wheels while it’s also known as controlled over-steer in typical automotive terminology.
-Many different methods induce over-steer but the choice depends on properties of the car being manoeuvred.
+Many different methods induce over-steer but the choice depends on properties of the car being maneuvered.

 It must be noted that once over-steer has been triggered, you’ll need controlling the drift through counter steering and throttle.
-Special drift tyres are installed on the cars as normal wheels would only burst during the trick, leaving behind scattered wrecks of a grave accident.
+Special drift tires are installed on the cars as normal wheels would only burst during the trick, leaving behind scattered wrecks of a grave accident.

 The clutch kick technique is performed by depressing the clutch pedal either during mild drift or on approach.
 The clutch is then popped-up, releasing a sudden jolt across the driveline which distresses the rear adhesion.

-- The shift lock drift
+The shift lock drift

-- The dirt drop drift
+The dirt drop drift

 By dropping the rear drift tires off the road and into the dirt, you gain or maintain the angle of the drift without losing speed or power and so all set to take the next turn.
 For lower horsepower cars, this trick is quite useful however, race track experts and drivers recommend not attempting this technique during the drift session or a participant may end up losing precious points.

-By rocking the car towards the outside of a turn and then rebounding the grip would again bring the car back into normal cornering direction is known as the feint drift.
+By rocking the car towards the outside of a turn and then rebounding the grip would again bring the car back into normal cornering direction is known as the faint drift.
 This trick is most common in heavy rally racing!

-Rear tyre on the inside of an apex or turn is bounced over a curb to lose traction results in over-steer.
+The rear tire on the inside of an apex or turn is bounced over a curb to lose traction results in over-steer.

 This is executed by trail braking into a corner that results in loss of grip whereby obtaining the balance through throttle and steering motion.